kaiko-ai/eva/docs/user-guide/how_to_use.md

 Before starting to use ***eva***, it's important to get familiar with the different workflows, subcommands and configurations.

-## *online* vs. *offline* workflows

-We distinguish between the *online* and *offline* workflow:

-- *online*: This mode uses raw images as input and generates the embeddings using a frozen FM backbone on the fly to train a downstream head network.
-- *offline*: In this mode, embeddings are pre-computed and stored locally in a first step, and loaded in a 2nd step from disk to train the downstream head network.

-The *online* workflow can be used to quickly run a complete evaluation without saving and tracking embeddings.
-The *offline* workflow runs faster (only one FM-backbone forward pass) and is ideal to experiment with different decoders on the same FM-backbone.

 ## ***eva*** subcommands